Located near the Mara River in the northern Serengeti is the luxurious Sayari Camp.

 Power supply: Generator

-Communications: There is limited cell reception at Sayari, and WiFi is available in the lounge.
+Communications: There is good cell reception at Sayari, and WiFi is available in the lounge.

 TV & radio: None.